CodeLaboratory-Patrick/Flutter_FirstAppDemo/README.md

 ## References and Useful Resources
 - [Flutter Documentation on Functions](https://flutter.dev/docs/development): Official documentation that explains how to use functions in Flutter.
 - [Dart Language Tour](https://dart.dev/guides/language/language-tour#functions): Provides a comprehensive guide on functions in Dart.
-- [Functional Programming in Dart](https://dart.dev/guides/libraries/functional-programming): Details on how to use functional programming techniques in Dart, including anonymous functions and higher-order functions.
+- [Functional Programming in Dart](https://levelup.gitconnected.com/functional-programming-in-dart-foundation-part-0-7e932517b824): Details on how to use functional programming techniques in Dart, including anonymous functions and higher-order functions.

-These resources offer in-depth insights into function usage, making it easier to grasp different concepts, from function definitions to advanced functional programming.

 ### Summary
 In Flutter, functions play a pivotal role in creating dynamic and responsive applications.
 The Code on Demand concept helps in efficient resource utilization by executing code only when required.
 Dart provides multiple types of functions, including named, anonymous, and higher-order functions, allowing for modular, reusable, and expressive code.
 Understanding how to define and use these functions effectively contributes to building maintainable and performant Flutter applications.